SerhiiCho/goodbye-html/README.md

 #### Loops

 Loop takes 2 integer arguments.
 The first argument is from what number start looping, and the second argument is where to stop.
-For example if you start from 1 to 4, it's gonna result 4 repeated blocks.
+For example if you start from 1 to 4, it's going to result 4 repeated blocks.
 Inside each loop you can use $index variable that is going to have a value of current iteration number.

 ```html
 <!-- Block syntax -->